 The MCPTT service shall provide a mechanism to accommodate ongoing Encoder/Decoder (codec) improvements within LTE.

+Average MOS LQO shall be greater than or equal to [3.0] measured according to P.862 standard for PESQ (ref. (a)) when the call is isolated to the LTE MCPTT system.

-Average MOS LQO shall be greater than or equal to 2.7 measured according to P.862 standard for PESQ (ref. (a)).
+Average MOS LQO shall be greater than or equal to 2.7 measured according to P.862 standard for PESQ (ref. (a)) when the call is interworking with other non-LTE MCPTT systems.
+Average MOS LQO shall be greater than or equal to [3.0] measured according to P.863 standard for Personal Objective Listening Quality Analysis (POLQA) (ref. (b)) when the call is isolated to the LTE MCPTT system.

-Average MOS LQO shall be greater than or equal to 2.7 measured according to P.863 standard for Personal Objective Listening Quality Analysis (POLQA) (ref. (b)).
+Average MOS LQO shall be greater than or equal to 2.7 measured according to P.863 standard for Personal Objective Listening Quality Analysis (POLQA) (ref. (b)) when the call is interworking with other non-LTE MCPTT systems.

+Editor’s Note: Actual MOS LQO values may require reconsideration.

 MOS LQO shall achieve the noise reduction performance of TIA-102.BABG (ref. (c)) Table 3-1.